VanishJr/VanishJr/README.md

 ## 👋 Howdy, stranger.

 Thank you for stopping by.
-My name is Ivan (I also known as Vanish) Logutov.
+My name is Ivan (I also known as VanishJr) Logutov.

 You can check my repos, I'll be glad✌️